alagu/alagu.github.com/books/2025-12-13-the-kite-runner.md

 date: 2025-12-13
 ---

 This book was an emotional roller coaster.
+It was an easy read and a definite page turner.
+This is the second war related book I have read, but this one is fiction tied closely to real historical events.

-This is second fiction with historical events tied together.
-Almost so much of history closely connected that I had so much of suspicision that this was Khaled's original story.
-But seems like many parts of the story were from his personal experiences in Kabul.
-Khaled is a phenomenal story teller.
-I udnerstood more about Afghans and Afghanistan.
+So much history is woven into the story that at times I suspected it might be Khaled Hosseini’s own story.
+It feels like many parts come from his personal experiences in Kabul.
+He is a phenomenal storyteller, and through this book I understood much more about Afghans and Afghanistan.

-I read the initial part of the story very slow, read it over several days, but the last 200 pages, I read voraciously.
-Finished in two days.
-The regret and guilt is so much relatable.
+I read the beginning slowly, over several days.
+But the last 200 pages I read non stop and finished in just two days.
+The feelings of regret and guilt in the story are deeply relatable.

-He set it so relatable that in the end Sohrab still didn't completely get along with the family, we wanted a happy-lived-ever-after story.
-But there is very rarely things like that.
-There is so much of baggage you carry as you grow up.
-Sometimes the baggage, the expectations become your identity.

-When the story started with Kabul where there is a entitled kid with his rich dad without his mother longing for father's affection - it still felt entitled.
-But the story of Hazaras going through ethnic discrimiation felt so relatable, similar to the story of Divided Island.
-But less fact, more fiction.
-Then the moving from Afghanistan to Pakistan.
-I've met several Afghan cab drivers in Bay Area, never knew there was a thriving afghan community in US.
-Then the entire story about how he meets Soraya, makes his father go and ask for her.
-Though may be he assumed Soraya likes him in an obvious way.
-The way he still lives with guilt with Haasan for so long and finally goes to Pakistan and Afghanistan.
-Afghanistan as a country has suffered so much - I feel we are gifted to be in a country where there is some stability.
-Finally going back to Afghanistan, meeting his childhood nemesis and getting his nephew back, adopting him.
-It was also another roller coaster that Sohrab tried suicide to be away from everything.
-PTSD is real.

-Sometimes these stories are too painful to read.
-I don't know what this gives me.
-It probably says whatever we are going through is nothing.
+The ending felt very real.
+Sohrab does not suddenly fit into the family, even though we hope for a happy ever after.
+Life rarely works that way.
+We carry a lot of baggage as we grow up, and sometimes that baggage and those expectations become our identity.

+When the story starts in Kabul, with an entitled child, a rich father, and a missing mother, it feels uncomfortable but distant.
+But the story of the Hazaras and the ethnic discrimination they face feels very real and painful, similar to the idea of a divided land.
+It has less facts and more fiction, which makes it easier to connect emotionally.
+The move from Afghanistan to Pakistan, and later to the US, was eye opening.
+I have met many Afghan cab drivers in the Bay Area, but I never knew there was such a strong Afghan community there.

+The part where he meets Soraya, asks his father to speak to her family, and assumes she likes him felt very human.
+His guilt over Hassan stays with him for years, and that guilt finally drives him back to Pakistan and Afghanistan.
+Afghanistan as a country has suffered so much, and reading this made me feel grateful to live in a place with at least some stability.
+Going back, facing his childhood enemy, rescuing his nephew, and adopting him was another emotional high and low.
+Sohrab’s suicide attempt was especially painful.
+PTSD is real, and the book does not shy away from that.

+Some parts of the story were hard to read.
+At times I wondered why I put myself through such pain.
+Maybe these stories remind me that whatever problems we think we have, they are often small compared to what others endure.

-While this year, this is is just the second book - I hope to read more.
+This is only the second book I have read this year, and I hope to read many more.